Do you want to ride MASSIVE trends that leave traders with envy?

 What I’m about to share with you is GOLD.

-Because in my experience, these are the best times to enter a trade because the trend is in its “early stages”.
+Because in my experience, these are the best times for a position trader to enter a trade because the trend is in its “early stages”.

 - Support and Resistance